KBWW

 KBWW (88.3 FM, "The Gospel Station") is an American radio station broadcasting a southern gospel format.
 Licensed to Broken Bow, Oklahoma, the station is owned by the Golden Baptist Church.

 History

 This station was assigned call sign KBWW on February 6, 2009.

+Went on the air in October 2011.
+The Paris, TX station went on the air in June 2007.